IntentArchitect/Docs/articles/whats-new/2023/05/index.md

-# What's new with Intent Architect (May 2023)
+# What's new in Intent Architect (May 2023)

-Welcome to the May 2023 edition of highlights of What's New with Intent Architect.
+Welcome to the May 2023 edition of highlights of What's New in Intent Architect.

 - Product updates
   - **[Intent Architect 4.0.0 is live](#intent-architect-400-is-live)**